magento/devdocs/src/guides/v2.3/rest/tutorials/create-custom-rest-api.md

 ---
 group: rest-api
-title: Create custom rest api tutorial
+title: Create a custom REST API
 contributor_name: Ziffity
 contributor_link: https://www.Ziffity.com/
 ---

 ## Overview

-The REST API in Magento 2 defines a set of functions used by the developers to perform requests and get responses using the HTTP protocol.
-By default, Magento 2 provides some predefined rest APIs like Product API, Order API, Customer data API, with which you can take virtual control of everything happening on the site.
+The REST API in Magento 2 defines a set of functions used by developers to perform requests and get responses using the HTTP protocol.
+By default, Magento 2 provides predefined REST APIs such as Product API, Order API, and Customer data API, with which you can control everything happening on the site.

-Even though Magento 2 has many REST APIs, they are not enough when it comes to using the custom data and their values.
-To manage your custom data and fields, you need to create a custom REST API in Magento 2.
+Even though Magento 2 has a number of REST APIs, they may not be not enough when it comes to using the custom data.
+To manage custom data and fields, you need to create a custom REST API in Magento 2.
 This tutorial describes how you can create such a custom REST API.

 ## 1. Create a custom module

-`Dev_RestApi` will be used as the namespace:
+`Dev_RestApi` will be the namespace for this tutorial.

-Here are the required files to get started:
+Create these files to get started:

 `app/code/Dev/RestApi/etc/module.xml`: